orbitjs/orbit/packages/@orbit/record-cache/README.md

 Record caches should extend one of the following base classes:

-* `SyncRecordCache` - when records can be accessed synchronously
+- `SyncRecordCache` - when records can be accessed synchronously

-* `AsyncRecordCache` - when records must be accessed asynchronously
+- `AsyncRecordCache` - when records must be accessed asynchronously

 ## Installation

-Install with npm:

 ```
-npm install @orbit/record-cache
+yarn add @orbit/record-cache
 ```

 ## Contributing

 ### Installation

-Install dependencies:

 ```
-npm install
+yarn install
 ```

 ### Building